 Oh god no. Absolutely not.
 The ending of The Truman Show was really only the beginning of the most horribly depressing epilogue you’ve never considered.
 Why?

 Every Behind The Music or story about Lindsay Lohan is a lesson on how quickly fame can f**k a person up.
 Fame is an almost irresistible, but equally destructive drug.
 It’s nearly impossible to keep it from turning you into a crazy person when you know you’re becoming famous.
 Now imagine literally becoming famous overnight.
 And not just a little famous.
 An “everyone in the world knows who you are” level of famous.
 Remember this guy?

 He stayed in the bathtub the entire movie because he didn’t want to miss a single minute of Truman’s life.

-Or this restaurant where everyone stopped eating/ talking/ working so they could watch if Truman made it out of the storm?
+Or the restaurant where everyone stopped eating/ talking/ working so they could watch if Truman made it out of the storm?

 You’ve got to stop asking such stupid questions.

 Of course, that’s not what’s going to happen.
 We’ve got no idea what sort of horror show of an education Truman got other than they told him everything had already been discovered and his teachers were probably actors.
 Even if they were teachers, the subjects would need to be severely restricted in order to keep Truman complacent inside his stage prison.
 So nothing that gives him ideas about life outside of Seahaven; international business, politics, history, environmental sciences, technology and computer science all have to be edited down to only the bits that will make Truman stay put.
 And that’s if they get presented at all.
 It’d be fairly hard to explain the internet to a 30-year-old desperate enough to connect with an old flame that he’s willing to make a creepy face collage of her if you won’t let him use that magic knowledge box to look up her new number.